IICF Women in Insurance Conference Series

 Tooker is a 25-year property and casualty industry veteran with insurance and reinsurance experience.
 He joined The Hartford in July 2015 from General Reinsurance Corporation, where he served most recently as President.
 In this role, he had responsibility for Gen Re’s global property and casualty reinsurance business.
 Previously, Mo oversaw Gen Re’s global treaty reinsurance and property, engineering and marine facultative businesses.
 He has 19 years of international business experience, including 12 years servicing international markets from the United Kingdom.

-Tooker received his bachelor’s degree from Middlebury College in ecomonics and environmental studies.
+Tooker received his bachelor’s degree from Middlebury College in economics and environmental studies.

 Jane Tutoki joined Cunningham Lindsey in June 2014 as Global CEO.
 Prior to her current role with Cunningham Lindsey, Tutoki was Global Head of Claims Operations at AIG, Xchanging’s Global Head of Claims and Chief Claims Officer at Zurich Financial Services.
 Prior to joining Zurich North America Commercial in August 2007, Jane worked in Switzerland as the global chief claims officer for Zurich Financial Services.
 Earlier roles included Vice President of Auto Claims for Farmers Insurance Exchanges and Vice President of Commercial Claims operations for The Hartford Insurance Company.